epomatti/az-iotedge-dns/README.md

 dig @10.0.90.4 iot-bluefactory.azure-devices.net
 ```

+### (Optional) Set DNS in the EdgeGateway host

-(OPTIONAL) You can change the DNS in the operating systems if required.
+You can change the DNS in the operating system of EdgeGateway if required.

 Edit `/etc/resolv.conf` and change the DNS: